-Hopeless romantics (and Joni Mitchell fans) unite.
+Hopeless romantics (and Ariana Grande fans) unite.

 There’s no doubt in the world you’ve clicked on this article, ready to fall into a deep literary abyss of first loves, adoration, desire and devotion.
-Luckily for you, we’ve beaten you to the punch and already done the bedside scrunched-Kleenex pile while we wailed our way through all the loved-up books guaranteed to make your heart ache, race and perhaps even stop at times.
+Luckily for you, we’ve beaten you to the punch and already done the bedside scrunched-Kleenex pile while we wailed our way through all the loved-up books guaranteed to make your heartache, race and perhaps even stop at times.

 Get comfy, here are all the best romance books to read right now.